 All patrons with mobility impairment attending Concert Hall or Arena events may enter through any front gate.
 For Waikiki Shell events, entry is made through the reserved seating gate located on the mauka (toward the mountains) side of the Box Office.
 If this gate is closed, entry is through the Main Gate at the turnstile closest to the Box Office.
 Patrons with mobility impairment attending events in the Exhibition Hall, Meeting Rooms and the Pikake Room may use any convenient entry door.
 The Kauai, Oahu and Maui banquet rooms on the second floor are accessible by elevators.

-Seating in the Arena will vary with the type of event being presented and the corresponding location of the performance area, but generally is available on the Arena Level at an aisle break, at the seating risers on either side of the stage or at courtside.
+- In the Arena, seating will vary with the type of event being presented and the corresponding location of the performance area, but generally is available on the Arena Level at an aisle break, at the seating risers on either side of the stage or at courtside.

 Depending upon the event, there may be other locations available for purchase at the published price by the patrons with mobility impairment.
-Information will be available At main box office of the Blaisdell Center for these particular events
+Information will be available at the main box office of the Blaisdell Center for these particular events

 Parking stalls for patrons with mobility impairment are marked in blue according to ADA standards.
 These stalls are located adjacent to the Box Office, the Concert Hall and in the parking garage at the entry to the Main Concourse.